 Your blend should have all three notes.
 Adding an extra here or there is fine, as long as you have all three notes.
 It’s important to know which oils work well together.
 This is where your research comes in.
-There are many websites that give you details about essential oils.
-Plant Therapy is one of them.
+There are many websites that give you details about that.

 So let’s say, for example, you come home from a stressful day and you need to wind down.
 To make a blend you can use in your diffuser aromatically or to use topically with a carrier oil, how much oil do you use?
 You want it to be lasting so you want to use a blend of all three notes plus have them be chemically balanced.
 I suggest the easiest thing to do is Google ‘essential oils to relieve stress’.

 In this search you find three top note oils: lavender, clary sage, and orange.
 You find four middle note oils: jasmine, ylang ylang, rose, and peppermint.
 Last you find five base note oils: frankincense, ylang ylang (also can be middle note), sandalwood, cedarwood, and cinnamon bark.
 Keep track on paper what you find and add each oils’ aromatic note.
 All these oils help relieve stress and anxiety.
 Pick one oil from each note, but which ones?